msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 Web storage (localStorage and sessionStorage) and cookies are the most common solutions for persisting tokens.
 Cookies are [more secure]() because it is difficult to hijack its contents with injected scripts __if the `httpOnly` flag is set to `true`__.

-Rather than calling Deepstream's `client.login` directly when the form is submitted, it's better to use a different route to handle the form submission, generate the token and set the cookie:
+Rather than calling deepstream's `client.login` directly when the form is submitted, it's better to use a different route to handle the form submission, generate the token and set the cookie:

 ```js
 // . . .